Ontario Staycation Tax Credit

 - the accommodation portion of a tour package expense

-You must keep your detailed receipts for any eligible expenses you incur.
-Those receipts should include at least all of the following information:
+You must keep your detailed receipts for any eligible expenses you claim for the credit.
+Those receipts must include:

 - the location of the accommodation